 Okra is also intolerant of frost.
 Temperatures anywhere close to freezing can destroy the plant.

-These factors coupled with its relatively long season has made okra a Southern garden favorite.
+These factors coupled with its relatively long season have made okra a Southern garden favorite.
 As this plant’s popularity has grown, many gardeners in the Midwest have tried to add this, with unpredictable results.
 It’s not easy, but the general rule of thumb is that if you can grow corn, you can grow okra.

 - For a successful crop, only grow in areas with warm day and evening temps during the summer